insujang/insujang.github.io/_posts/2020-02-09-introduction-to-programming-infiniband.md

 #### ib_port

-`ib_port` is the number of port that this queue pair uses in the host.
+`ib_port` is a port number that this queue pair uses in the host.
 You can easily see how many ports the device supports and their numbers with `ibstat`:

 ```shell
 $ ibstat